s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 given `host`, `port` and `remoteTable` via `initializeBackend :: String -> String -> RemoteTable` and then delegating the logic completely to the library function `startSlave :: Backend -> IO ()` which does not return unless the slave is shutdown manually from the master node.
-The `RemoteTable` contains all
-serialization information about static values required by Cloud Haskell.
+The `RemoteTable` contains all serialization information about static values required by Cloud Haskell.
 We will later see how we can automatically generate such a table.

 ### Starting Master nodes

+\label{sec:cloudhaskellmasters}

-For master nodes, we have to do things a bit different.
+For master nodes, the implementation is a bit more involved.
 The actual `startMaster :: Backend -> Process -> IO ()` supplied by SimpleLocalNet is meant to start a computation represented by a `Process` monad and then return.
 In our use-case we want to be able to spawn functions outside of the `Process` monad